How Arduino builds a sketch?

 arm-none-eabi-g++ (...) -c sketch/MyBlink.ino.cpp -o sketch/MyBlink.ino.cpp.o

-Compiler is invoked with -c flag, which means compile only (and don’t link yet).
+Compiler is invoked with -c flag, which means compile and assemble (don’t link yet).

 Input: MyBlink.ino.cpp — the auto-generated sketch with prototypes, includes, and line directives.